 YourJCU Subject Surveys automatically run for every undergraduate and postgraduate coursework subject offering, each study period.

 YourJCU Teaching Surveys are optional.
-Subject coordinators have the ability to opt-in teaching staff for any undergraduate and postgraduate coursework subject offering.
+Subject coordinators have the ability to opt in teaching staff for a teaching survey for any undergraduate and postgraduate coursework subject offering.

 The YourJCU Subject Survey contains 6 core quantitative questions about the subject, and 2 open-ended questions asking about students' perceptions of the best aspect of the subject, and areas that may need improvement.